rollbar/blog/source/_posts/2014-04-08-heartbleed-bug-response.markdown

 - 4/8 - 3:30pm - ratchet.io and submit.ratchet.io certs were rekeyed and deployed

 - 4/8 - 5:30pm - Published this blog post and added in-app notifications to change passwords and cycle access tokens

+** Update 4/9 **

+Thanks to [this post on security.stackexchange](http://security.stackexchange.com/questions/55249/what-clients-are-proven-to-be-vulnerable-to-heartbleed), we additionally patched our application and compute servers (everything that can make outgoing HTTPS requests).
+This was started at 3:45pm and completed at 4:45pm.
+The attack surface here is much lower, as it requires creating a Rollbar account and setting up a webhook that points to the attacker's malicious server.
+We audited our logs and confirmed that there has been no such suspicious activity.

 ## Recommended actions for Rollbar Customers